My brother-in-law, Bill McGowan, passed away unexpectedly last week.

-His body was just a container that carried his Spirit through his journey here.
+His body was just a container that carried his soul and his spirit through his journey here.

 It brimmed with generosity and joy, strength and tenderness, compassion, grace, and gratitude.

-His container was so full of an Abundant Love for Life – and for Sherie – and their family, and their family’s family, and their family’s family, and their family’s family, and for all of our extended families – and so many friends – that it burst from his body.
+His container was so full of an abundant love for life–and for Sherie–and their family, and their family’s family and their family’s family and their family’s family, and for all of their extended families–and so many friends, that it burst from his body.

-The very essence of who he was and how he lived, as he went about celebrating his life full of Love – was ready to go Home.
+The very essence of who he was and how he lived as he went about celebrating his life was ready to go Home.

-So, in spite of our heart-wrenching grief, we’re going to celebrate this day, the way Bill celebrated all of his days:
+So, in spite of our heart-wrenching grief, we’re going to celebrate today the way Bill celebrated all of his days:

-With hearts full of love and joy, and laughter, grace and gratitude because we have tons and tons of gratitude for the time we got to share with him.
+With hearts full of love, laughter, joy, grace and gratitude because we have tons and tons of gratitude for the time we got to share with him.